Thorpy/DispensaryScraper/README.md

 ### 5. Configure the Script

-- Open the script and update the `DISPENSARIES` list with the URLs and corresponding Google Sheets IDs for any dispensaries you wish to scrape. (will require knowledge of beautiful soup and python if you want to add more)
+- Open the script and update the `DISPENSARIES` list with the URLs and corresponding Google Sheets IDs for any dispensaries you wish to scrape.
+This allows for easy expansion to add more dispensaries in the future.

 ### 6. Run the Script